Last updated 16th April, 2025

 Depending on what your installation service offers, you may have to hire a separate decorator to finish the aesthetic of your fireplace.
 This can be either, painting, sealing or finishing maintenance.

-Trying to fit a gas fire or other appliance yourself, or getting an unqualified handyman to do it, is not only dangerous, it could end up increasing the cost of the job when you have to get a gas safe engineer in to fix your bodge job, then do it properly.
-You can find gas safe engineers by clicking the "Get Quotes" button!
+Trying to fit a gas fire or other appliance yourself, or getting an unqualified handyman to do it, is not only dangerous, but it could also end up increasing the cost of the job when you have to get a Gas Safe engineer in to fix your bodge job, then do it properly.
+You can find Gas Safe engineers by clicking the "Get Quotes" button!

 Make sure to collect a certificate from HETAS to comply with Building Regulations, this means you’ll need to let your local authorities know before any work takes place, and it can cost up to £150 for an inspection.